USAID-OHA-SI/usaid-oha-si.github.io/_posts/2021-03-15-Working-with-Messy-Spreadsheets.md

 So, let’s talk through how to do this using R, which has some great packages to make your life a bit easier with this difficult task.

-For today’s session, we’re going to go a similar walk through from a great [blog post Miles McBain wrote](https://medium.com/@miles.mcbain/tidying-the-australian-same-sex-marriage-postal-survey-data-with-r-5d35cea07962) back in 2017.
+For today’s session, we’re going to do a similar walk through from a great [blog post Miles McBain wrote](https://medium.com/@miles.mcbain/tidying-the-australian-same-sex-marriage-postal-survey-data-with-r-5d35cea07962) back in 2017.
 The dataset is the same and we end with a similar result,